Saragon4005/bigmanage/README.md

-# bigmanage
+# BigManage
-A discord bot used to manage a large server
+A discord bot designed to manage channel permissions and moderation in a scalable form